benhowell/reagent-summernote/README.md

 # reagent-summernote
 Basic [reagent](http://reagent-project.github.io/) recipe for [summernote](http://summernote.org/).
+A single instance could be used for multiple components using the `id` parameter.

 This is by no means a complete implementation.
 See the [summernote API](http://summernote.org/deep-dive/) for additional options and callback functions.
 This recipe provides a clear enough template to riff on.

 ## Usage